Bank woes could stymie France's recovery

 One Paris-based banking source said he was concerned that the race to reduce balance sheets would hurt French banks market share and handicap French companies doing business overseas.

 "Financing Airbus, that is in dollars.
-If French banks won't do it, will it be JP Morgan (JPM.N)?
+If French banks won't do it, will it be JP Morgan?
 Or will it be no-one?"

 A report by EU officials to a European finance ministers' meeting in Poland this week called for further capitalisation of European banks, echoing recent calls from the head of the International Monetary Fund Christine Lagarde.